|

 Banking Features

-Merrill Edge automatically links Bank of America accounts to a Merrill login, but Charles Schwab does
+Merrill Edge links Bank of America accounts automatically; Charles Schwab does not automatically link bank products.

 Recommendation

-Merrill Edge would be a good choice for large traders or Bank of America customers who have at least $20,000.
-These funds can be in deposit
+Merrill Edge is suitable for large traders or Bank of America customers with at least $20,000 in deposit accounts.

 Arthur Chachuna is a professional personal finance blogger, and the owner of Brokerage-Review.com.